HL7/davinci-deqm/source/pages/datax.md

 ## Data Exchange

-### Submit Data operation
+### Submit Data
 {: #submit-data}

+{:.highlight-note}
-The *Submit Data* operation allows a Producer to submit data of interest for a particular quality measure within the specified time window when the data is ready.
+The *Submit Data* operation allows a Producer to submit data of interest for a particular quality measure within the submission period.
 There is no expectation that the data submitted represents all the data required to evaluate the quality measure, only that the data is known to be relevant to the quality measure, based on the data requirements for the measure.
+The Producer should **SHOULD** submit the data as [snapshot updates](link to definition) for submitting data in unless Producer and Consumer agree to use [incremental updates](link to definition).

+{% include img.html img="submit-data-step.svg" caption = "Figure 2-2 Submit Data Steps (Updated figure to show repeated submissions) source: https://docs.google.com/presentation/d/12XOtyF33K_NM5on4mVewRvha9AnFArU8PkOH_x4m9JE/edit?usp=sharing" %}

-Note that resources included in a *Submit-Data* bundle **SHOULD** be self-contained (in other words, should include all referenced resources in the data), unless the exchange is understood by both parties to be incremental.
+The *Submit Data* operation allows a Producer to submit data-of-interest for a particular quality measure within the specified time window when the data is ready.
+There is no expectation that the data submitted represents all the data required to evaluate the quality measure, only that the data is known to be relevant to the quality measure, based on the data requirements for the measure.Note that resources included in a *Submit-Data* bundle **SHOULD** be self-contained (in other words, should include all referenced resources in the data), unless the exchange is understood by both parties to be incremental.
 For example, if an Encounter references a Location, that Location is expected to be included in the bundle, unless the exchange is understood to be incremental and the sending system knows that it has already sent that particular Location as part of a previous submit.

 {% include img.html img="mrp-wf-overview.jpg" caption = "Figure 2-2 Submit Data Steps" %}